xanimo/scam-token_dogecoin2.0/doc/README.md

 Setup
 ---------------------
-Dogecoin2 is experimental Dogecoin2 client and it builds the backbone of the network.
+Dogecoin2 is an experimental client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Dogecoin2 transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Dogecoin2, visit [dogecoin2more.org](https://dogecoin2more.org).
+To download Dogecoin2, visit [Dogecoin2.org](https://www.Dogecoin2.org).

 Running
 ---------------------